oveku/Warhammer-Fantasy-FTG-Edition/campaigns/README.md

 	- The Dowager’s Waltz, mirror hall, and a mis-consecrated chapel to Morr.
 Lay the Dowager to rest, bargain, or bind her; position factions for the ball.

 - Session 05 — The Dowager’s Waltz Requiem (Grand Ball)
-	- Meet Robert “Le Deux.”
-Anchors resonate; decide between redemption, damnation, or masked regency.
-Resolve the scandal of Parravon.
+	- Grand ball or last stand: Orcs may lay siege and zealots attempt a purge.
+Social rounds, the Waltz of Three Deaths, and The Shatter decide the fate of anchors and Robert “Le Deux.”
+Choose redemption, damnation, or masked regency.

 ### Quick Links